Skip to content

 TECHNICAL AND ORGANISATIONAL SECURITY MEASURES

-Infomedia implements a variety of technical and organisational security measures, the details of which are set out in the Infomedia Compliance Guide.
+Infomedia implements a variety of technical and organisational security measures, the details of which are set out in the Infomedia Information Security and Compliance Terms.

 ANNEX 3